Food safety in natural disasters and emergencies

 - water supplies could get cut off or get polluted

 - sewerage systems could get disrupted.

-- Eat foods that will expire soon first – for example, eat bread and meat first because they spoil more quickly than non-perishable food.
+- eat foods that will expire soon first – for example, bread and meat because they spoil more quickly than non-perishable food

 Focus on hygiene when preparing and cooking food